-- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - B = "Incremental" High certainty of a small net health benefit - C = "Comparable" High certainty of a comparable net health benefit - D = "Negative" High certainty of an inferior net health benefit - B+= "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a comparable, small, or substantial net health benefit, and a small (but nonzero) likelihood of a negative net health benefit - C- = "Comparable or Inferior" Moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior - $\textit{\textbf{I} = "Insufficient"} \text{ Any situation in which the level of certainty in the evidence is low}$
+- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - ${\it B}$ = "Incremental" High certainty of a small net health benefit - C = "Comparable"- High certainty of a comparable net health benefit - D = "Negative" High certainty of an inferior net health benefit - B+ = "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a comparable, small, or substantial net health benefit, and a small (but nonzero) likelihood of a negative net health benefit - C- = "Comparable or Inferior" Moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior - I = "Insufficient" Any situation in which the level of certainty in the evidence is low

-Using the ICER Evidence Rating Matrix, our evidence ratings for selected comparisons of interest are provided in Table 3.7 for patients with moderately-to-severely active RA who have had an inadequate response to prior conventional DMARD therapy.
+Using the ICER Evidence Rating Matrix, our evidence ratings for selected comparisons of interest are provided in Table 3.9 for patients with moderately-to-severely active RA who have had an inadequate response to prior conventional DMARD therapy.
 As described previously, findings of studies using conventional DMARDs as the control indicate clinically and statistically significant improvements in most important disease measures for upadacitinib and tofacitinib combination therapy, so both receive a letter grade of "A" (high certainty of substantial net health benefit) relative to conventional DMARD therapy alone.
 However, there is a paucity of evidence on baricitinib 2 mg daily in this population and it does not have an FDA indication for this population, so we judge the comparative clinical effectiveness of baricitinib to be insufficient ("I").

-Table 3.7.
-Evidence Ratings for Comparative Clinical Effectiveness: Selected Comparisons cDMARD: conventional disease-modifying antirheumatic drug, TIM: targeted immune modulator
+Table 3.9.
+Evidence Ratings for Comparative Clinical Effectiveness: Selected Comparisons

 Regimen Type/Comparison Intervention Comparator Rating

 TIM-Naïve Population

 Upadacitinib cDMARDs Α

 Compared to cDMARD Tofacitinib cDMARDs Α

-Baricitinib cDMARDs 1
+Baricitinib cDMARDs I

 Upadacitinib Adalimumab B+

 Head-to-Head Tofacitinib Adalimumab С

 Baricitinib Adalimumab 1

+Biosimilar Infliximab-dyyb Infliximab С

 TIM-Experienced Population

-Combination with cDMARD Upadacitinib cDMARDs B+
+Upadacitinib cDMARDs B+

-Tofacitinib cDMARDs B+
+Combination with cDMARD Tofacitinib cDMARDs B+

 Baricitinib cDMARDs B+